sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 ## SFrame Header
 Since each endpoint can send multiple media layers, each frame will have a unique frame counter that will be used to derive the encryption IV.
-The frame counter must be unique and monodically increasing to avoid IV reuse.
+The frame counter must be unique and monotonically increasing to avoid IV reuse.

 As each sender will use their own key for encryption, so the SFrame header will include the key id to allow the receiver to identify the key that needs to be used for decrypting.

 Both the frame counter and the key id are encoded in a variable length format to decrease the overhead, so the first byte in the Sframe header is fixed and contains the header metadata with the following format: